Diarrhoea can be a side effect of cancer treatment or the cancer itself. Having a combination of treatments can sometimes make diarrhoea worse.

 The cancer itself

 Some types of cancer are more likely to cause diarrhoea than others - for example, bowel cancer.
 And some cancers produce hormones and chemicals that cause diarrhoea.
-Doctors call this paraneoplastic syndrome.
+This is known as paraneoplastic syndrome.

 If you have an advanced cancer, the cancer may cause diarrhoea.
 Depending on the cause, your doctor or nurse may be able to prescribe treatment to help control it.

-Cancer treatments can weaken your immune system, which means you could get infections more easily.
-Some types of infection can cause diarrhoea.
+Cancer treatments can weaken your immune system, which means you could get infections more easily and stomach bugs and viruses.
+Infections and viruses can cause diarrhoea.

 Side effects of other drugs